|

 "Great!" exclaims Miss Hecksenbasen, in her excitement entirely

-forgetting to repeat the right answer, as she always does.
+forgetting to repeat the correct answer, as she always does.

 Everyone is in the sixth heaven and starts laughing.